 I devour these cookies, whether it be cheat day or not!
 Cookies were the thing I missed the most when I went to a low carb diet, now 5 years ago.
-These Low Carb Mexican Cookies have satisfied any cravings that come up for either something sweet or something bread-like.
+These Low Carb Mexican Cookies have satisfied any cravings for desserts that are both sweet and have a bread-like texture.
 The chili spice and cinnamon boost the flavor and the almond flour and egg give it texture.
 I actually prefer them over other cookies now that my old sweet tooth has been buried for so long.

 Flavor Additions to Low Carb Mexican Cookies